Decicus/Twitch-API-PHP/README.md

 --------------
 ### Initialization
 Requires a registered developer application on Twitch: [http://www.twitch.tv/settings/connections](http://www.twitch.tv/settings/connections)
-All parameters must be the same as in the developer application settings.
+The three first parameters must be the same as in the developer application settings.
+The fourth parameter is an optional boolean (defaults to true), which enables/disables SSL_VERIFYPEER in the cURL requests.
+Certain setups (mainly Windows after my tests) do not seem to connect with the API correctly if this is set to true.
+I only recommend setting this to false if it is necessary.
 ```
-    $TwitchAPI = new TwitchAPI( 'CLIENT_ID', 'CLIENT_SECRET', 'REDIRECT_URL' );
+    $TwitchAPI = new TwitchAPI( 'CLIENT_ID', 'CLIENT_SECRET', 'REDIRECT_URL', true );
 ```

 ### Generating authentication URL